 Two weeks after its official introduction, Adobe this morning has released Creative Suite 6, with major upgrades across the line.
 All CS6 suites and individual products are now shipping and downloadable as trials or for permanent use.
-The new subscription-rental Creative Cloud offering is also out.
+The new subscription-based Creative Cloud offering, launched at MAX last November, is also out and now available.

 The CS6 configurations are broadly similar to CS5.5, with four product removals and two additions.
 The product pricing has largely stayed the same, with modest adjustments for some upgrade paths and geographies.
 The new software is available immediately for Windows and Mac OS via full purchase or discounted upgrade (from as far back as CS3 and CS4, through the end of this year), with delivery via boxed shipment or instant download.